 Core Academic Courses

-During their four years of attendance, Nativity students are expected to achieve a degree of English proficiency that exceeds state standards for their grade level.
+During their four years of attendance, Nativity students are expected to read more than 40 novels and achieve a degree of English proficiency that exceeds state standards for their grade level.
 They are asked to demonstrate an ability to retain concepts from reading, analyze passages for main ideas, grasp and apply grammatical rules, employ critical thinking skills to make inferences, abstract from concrete material, memorize and retain new vocabulary, write with clarity and precision, and utilize their creativity when working on individual or class projects.
-The English Curriculum works to address these expectations by dividing the double period into three substantial areas: Reading, Vocabulary, and Grammar.
+The English curriculum works to address these expectations by dividing ELA time into three substantial areas: Reading, Vocabulary, and Grammar.

 In grades five through eight, students are expected to achieve proficiency in basic skills, develop critical thinking skills and reasoning ability, and to learn procedures and methodologies to solve problems in order to prepare them for a rigorous secondary school program.

 Students should be able utilize good methodologies to solve problems.
 A structured approach to solving problems helps students to organize and sequence strategies.
 This becomes critical when more complex multi-step problems are introduced in advanced math courses.
 As they learn step-writing skills appropriate to each level of mathematics, they apply them to solving more complex problems.
 The outcome is greater accuracy and a growing confidence in their ability to solve challenging problems.

 The overall purpose of the science department is to advance each student’s understanding of scientific principles and concepts.
 Fifth graders study general science, learning concepts from many fields including: botany, chemistry, physics, geology, astronomy, and biology.
 The sixth grade focuses on Earth Science: geology, meteorology, oceanography, and astronomy.
 The seventh grade studies Life Science: biology, zoology, and botany.
 The eighth grade studies Physical Science: physics and chemistry.